 Five Ways to Watch: More Are Likely

-If you’re still struggling, consider a User Agent switching plugin for your browser (for Firefox and for Chrome).
+If you’re still struggling, consider a User Agent switching plugin for your browser (for Firefox [No Longer Available] and for Chrome).
 This will trick Netflix into thinking you’re on Windows, macOS or Chrome OS.
 It shouldn’t still be necessary, but we’ve heard of a few users still using this trick.

 Netflix is becoming more widely available on Linux these days, thanks in part to the Raspberry Pi and its use as a media center.
 But it goes beyond this.
 Linux developers fed up with being held back by proprietary software have worked hard to find replacements for Silverlight.
 Whether you prefer the plugin solution, the virtual machine, or simply using Google Chrome to view Netflix, your action is vindication of their hard work, directly or otherwise.

 There’s no reason for Linux to be left behind by browser-based content providers any more.
 Let’s hope Netflix takes Linux seriously in future, as more solutions are likely to appear if not.